DLBronson/Turbo-charging-a-3rd-gen-Toyota-4Runner/Engine management.md

 Overall, the AEM F/IC works in tandem with the factory ECU to provide additional control over fuel and ignition parameters, allowing for proper tuning and optimization of a turbocharged engine without the need for a full standalone engine management system.

-This link contains Toyota specific AEM controller setup information. https://www.toyota-4runner.org/3rd-gen-t4rs/201223-how-aem-f-ic-6-install-tuning-help-thread.html
+This link contains Toyota-specific AEM controller setup information. https://www.toyota-4runner.org/3rd-gen-t4rs/201223-how-aem-f-ic-6-install-tuning-help-thread.html

-### Configurating the AEM Controler
+### Configuring the AEM Controler